-Transmission Tow/Haul Feature (if equipped): The ON light on the end of the gearshift lever illuminates when the Tow/Haul feature has been selected.
-Refer to the Driving chapter for transmission function and operation.
+Transmission Tow/Haul Feature (5-speed automatic transmission) (if equipped): The

+ON light on the end of the gearshift lever illuminates when the Tow/Haul been turned OFF, refer to the Driving chapter.
 If the light flashes steadily, have the system serviced immediately, damage to the transmission could occur.

-Transmission control indicator light (TCIL) (if equipped):
+Transmission control indicator light (TCIL) (4-speed automatic transmission) (if equipped):

-Illuminates when the overdrive function of the transmission has been turned off, refer to the
+Illuminates when the overdrive function of the transmission has